You’ll agree with me on this one.

 The good news is – it’s possible – in your fantasies.

 The reality is – you can make your career in one or two fields only.
 There’s no such thing as an All-rounder.
-The sooner you realize it, the better it will be.
+The sooner you realise it, the better it will be.

-When I started training for voice acting, I tried quite hard to master as many as 4 languages – Hindi, English, Urdu, and Sanskrit.
-After a year, I realized I was getting nowhere.
-Then I started concentrating on the languages important for my career.
-And things started to improve.
+When I started training for voice acting, I tried quite hard to master as many as four languages – Hindi, English, Urdu, and Sanskrit.
+After a year, I realised I was getting nowhere.
+Then I started concentrating on the languages necessary for my career.
+And things began to improve.
 You don’t need to pursue everything.
 Just focus on one subject at a time and direct all your energy to that subject only.

 Mark the Distractions

 There are two types of distractions in a student’s life.